VedantPadole52/Employee-Finder-AI/README.md

 Changes made via Lovable will be committed automatically to this repo.

+🚧 Why I Built This

+As someone learning to build real-world applications, I wanted to focus on understanding product design, data flow, and AI tool integration — instead of starting purely with code.
+Lovable allowed me to:

+Prototype a real-world solution quickly

+Focus on logic, flow, and user experience

+Learn how AI tools can assist development

+Understand how to structure apps without needing to manually code every part

+🧠 What I Learned

+How no-code AI tools work in practice

+Basics of app logic and workflow automation

+Importance of UI/UX in functional web apps

+How to communicate between front-end features and backend data (even if assisted)

+💡 Future Plans

+Rebuild parts of the app manually (e.g. using React or Next.js)

+Add database integration (e.g. Firebase, MongoDB)

+Add authentication and user roles

+Improve matching algorithm manually

+📌 Disclaimer

+This project was built with the help of the Lovable AI platform.
+Some parts of the logic and UI were generated or assisted by the platform.
+I focused on understanding the app's structure, features, and the role of AI in accelerating development.
+This project is part of my learning journey in tech and software development.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.